 But they’re normal too.
 And even though they seem to come out of the blue sometimes, they can give you really good information about how your child operates, what opinions they have, and what triggers their big feelings.

-Our age- and stage-matched learning membership is full of resources for both you and your child.
-From social-emotional learning with Sesame Street friends to hands-on activities to books that reinforce emotional well-being, the membership helps kids learn the social-emotional skills they need to thrive.
+Our programs are full of resources for both you and your child.
+From social-emotional learning with Sesame Street friends to hands-on activities to books that reinforce emotional well-being, Begin helps kids learn the social-emotional skills they need to thrive.